denten-books/plain-text/2-surface.md

 see is what you get" (WYSIWYG) word processing.

-In his report to NASA, the agency which sponsored the research, Engelbart describes his lab as a group of scientists "developing an experimental laboratory around an interactive, multiconsole computer-display system" and "working to learn the principles by which interactive computer aids can augment the intellectual capability of the subjects" [@engelbart_human_1969, 1].
+In his report to NASA, the agency which sponsored the research, Engelbart described his lab as a group of scientists "developing an experimental laboratory around an interactive, multiconsole computer-display system" and "working to learn the principles by which interactive computer aids can augment the intellectual capability of the subjects" [@engelbart_human_1969, 1].
 Cathode Ray Tube (CRT) displays were central to this research mission.
-In one of many patents that came out of "intellect augmentation" laboratory, Engelbart pictures the "display system" as a workstation that combines a typewriter, a CRT, and a mouse.
-The system is frozen in mid-action, with the words "THE TIME IS NOW FOB" prominently displayed on the screen.
+In one of many patents that came out of "intellect augmentation" laboratory, Engelbart pictured the "display system" as a workstation that combines a typewriter, a CRT screen, and a mouse.
+The patent illustration show the workstation in action, with the words "THE TIME IS NOW FOB" prominently displayed on the screen.
 Although Engelbart does not explain the message,[^ln1-timefob] the system's user is evidently in the process of editing a sentence and about to correct the nonsensical FOB into a FOR.
 Engelbart writes, "One of the potentially most promising means for delivering and receiving information to and from digital computers involves the display of computer outputs as visual representation on a cathode ray tube and the alternation of the display by human operator in order to deliver instructions to the computer" [@engelbart_x-y_1970].

 !["NOW IS THE TIME FOB."
 Schematics for a "display system" [@engelbart_x-y_1970].](images/engel.png)